sidhantnagpal/bash-tester/README.md

 `debug <main-program> <checker-program> <rig-program> [<number-of-inputs> [<time-limit-for-main>]]`
 *tips for debug script*
 1. square brackets denote optional arguments
-2. the main program can be heurestically tested (for out-of-bounds error, runtime exceptions and other errors) against the rig program by setting main-program = checker-program
+2. the `main-program` can be heurestically tested (for out-of-bounds error, runtime exceptions and other errors) against the `rig-program` program by setting `main-program = checker-program`.
 *testing java program against python rig for 1000 cases and 2s time limit (per case) for the main (java) program*
 `debug Main.class Main.class rig.py 1000 2`